Is a Global Currency Reset This Year Realistic?

 Historical Examples

-While a global currency reset, as described in speculative financial discussions, has never occurred in the exact form envisioned by some experts and conspiracy theorists, history offers a few examples of significant resets or reforms in financial systems that share similarities with this concept.
+While a global currency reset, as described in speculative financial discussions, has never actually occurred.
+At least not in the exact form envisioned by some experts and conspiracy theorists, history offers a few examples of significant resets or reforms in financial systems that share similarities with this concept.

 • The Bretton Woods Agreement (1944): An early example of a concerted effort to stabilize global financial systems.
 Post World War II, Allied nations met to create a new financial order.
 The US dollar was tied to gold, and other currencies were pegged to the dollar, aiming for exchange rate stability.